Paltel Group

-Palestine Telecommunications (Paltel) Company (شركة الاتصالات الفلسطينية), listed in the Palestine Exchange (PEX) as Paltel, is a Palestinian telecommunications holding company based in Ramallah, Palestine.
-It consists of Palestine Telecommunications (Paltel), Palestine Cellular Communications Ltd (known as Jawwal), internet provide Hadara, Reach call center, and Palmedia broadcast media.
+Palestine Telecommunications Company (commonly known as Paltel) (شركة الاتصالات الفلسطينية), listed in the Palestine Exchange (PEX) as Paltel, is a Palestinian telecommunications holding company based in Ramallah, Palestine.
+It consists of Palestine Telecommunications Company (known as Paltel), and Palestine Cellular Communications Company (known as Jawwal), internet provider Hadara, Reach call center, and Palmedia broadcast media.

 Founded in 1995, today Paltel stands as one of the largest employers in Palestine.
 It is one of the largest telecommunication companies of the territory alongside Ooredoo Palestine and Jawwal, which is a subsidiary of Paltel itself.
 The company have more than 3,000 employees in the West Bank and Gaza Strip.
 Paltel's net earnings have grown from $12.1 million in 2000 to $120 million in 2014.

 History

 Paltel, established in 1995, became Palestine's leading telecommunications provider.
 Jawwal, its cellular network, launched in 1999 and grew rapidly, reaching millions of subscribers.
 The company expanded into Gaza in 2011, introduced 3G services in 2015, and launched Palestine’s first data center in 2019.
 In 2022, Jawwal introduced high-speed fiber internet and partnered with Arab Bank in 2023 to create the first neo bank in Palestine.